0xPanku/mercenaries/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/kT3y2Ix1sKY/0.jpg)](https://www.youtube.com/watch?v=kT3y2Ix1sKY)

-Mercenaries of Efyria is a chaotic collection of 999 unique ERC-721 token on the Ethereum blockchain.
+Mercenaries of Efyria is a gamified collection of 999 unique hand-drawn NFTs on Arbitrum.
+It is based upon 3 fundamental concepts:

+- The disruption of private property
+- An innovative on-chain royalties sharing system
+- A smart contract controlled by NFTs owner.

 "No gods, no masters — as the saying goes."